DavidHrncir/Fivetran_CSDK_Snowflake_HOL/AGR_Agriculture_Livestock_Health_Monitoring/Custom_Connector_Code_Working_Version/README.md

-# Oil and Gas FTS Fivetran Custom Connector
+# Agriculture Animal Health Fivetran Custom Connector

-This connector uses the Fivetran Connector SDK to extract Oil and Gas Field Technician Task Summarization (FTS) data from an API and load it into Snowflake via Fivetran, powering LogLynx and other advanced field operations analytics applications.
+This connector uses the Fivetran Connector SDK to extract Agriculture Animal Health data from an API and load it into Snowflake via Fivetran, powering advanced agricultural animal health monitoring and farm management systems.

 ## Overview

-The Oil and Gas FTS connector fetches field technician task summaries from a REST API and loads them into a single table called `fts_records` in your Snowflake database.
-The connector retrieves detailed information about technician logs, maintenance activities, equipment servicing, and AI-generated task summaries, including properties like maintenance costs, downtime hours, failure rates, and time savings from automated summarization.
+The Agriculture Animal Health connector fetches livestock health and environmental data from a REST API and loads it into a single table called `agr_records` in your Snowflake database.
+The connector retrieves detailed information about farm animals, health status monitoring, vaccination tracking, environmental conditions, and AI-powered health risk predictions, including properties like predicted health risks, medication histories, weather impacts, and recommended care actions.
 It handles authentication, pagination, error handling, and maintains state between sync runs using a cursor-based approach.

 ## Features